MahdiarBanihashemrad/Final---Zombies/README.md

 - After exploding:
     - The bomb will remove itself from the player’s bomb list
     - The explosion drawing will be cleared

+## Score Class
+- Displays each player’s score on the screen.
+- Updates whenever a player destroys a zombie.
+- Each player has their own score display.